 For example, J.D. from Get Rich Slowly was bored in his required high school personal finance class:

 I thought the class was lame.
 It wasn’t challenging.
 I never did any of my homework, and so earned an F on every assignment.
 But I always received the top score on every test.
 The teacher wanted to fail me, but his own grading system required that he pass me with a D.

 If you want to add an additional mandatory class to the high school curriculum, you will either have to remove other subjects, give other subjects less time, or extend the school day or year.
-None of these options are satisfactory.
+None of these options is satisfactory.
 What are you willing to give up?

-Maybe there’s a better place.
+Maybe there’s a better place

 In seventh grade, I was forced to participate in a class called “home economics” for part of the year.
 We learned life skills such as sewing pillows and making crêpes.
 Home economics would be the perfect class to spend about two weeks on the basic money management skills needed to get students started on the way towards fiscal maturity.
 In fact, a large part of running a home is managing its finances.
 This could be the perfect place!

-In the end, it’s the parents’ responsibility, and if that’s not an option, life will eventually “happen” to the students and as they grow up, they will learn from experience.
-Here are some tips for parents from Golbguru and Liz Pulliam Weston.
+In the end, though, teaching personal finance is the parents’ responsibility.
+If that’s not an option, life will eventually “happen” to the students and, as they grow up, they will learn from experience.

+You can also check out some tips for parents from Golbguru and Liz Pulliam Weston.
 For more personal experiences with financial lessons in school and at home, read through the comments on the Get Rich Slowly post I mentioned above.